pkgcloud/pkgcloud/README.md

 All of the individual methods are documented for each DBaaS provider listed above.

-## DNS
+## DNS -- Beta

+##### Note: DNS is considered Beta until there are multiple providers; presently only Rackspace are supported.

-The `pkgcloud.dns` service is designed to make it easy to manage DNS zones and records on varius infrastructure providers. **_Special attention has been paid so that methods are streams and pipe-capable._**
+The `pkgcloud.dns` service is designed to make it easy to manage DNS zones and records on various infrastructure providers. **_Special attention has been paid so that methods are streams and pipe-capable._**

 To get started with a `pkgcloud.dns` client just create one: